Samarallam97/Ecommerce-ASP.NET-API/README.md

 ## Features
-- Product catalog with brands and categories
 - User authentication with JWT
+- Product catalog with brands and categories applying Pagination & different filters
-- Order management and basket functionality
+- Order management and basket functionality using Redis
-- Entity Framework Core with SQL Server
-- Redis for basket caching
+- Caching Implementation with Redis
+- Payment Implementation with Stripe

 ## Prerequisites